Sales Impact Models: Why They Matter & How to Build Them

 • Employee productivity

-Note also that by understanding all of these factors, you'll boost your own credibility in the eyes of prospects.
+By understanding all these factors, you'll boost your own credibility in the eyes of prospects.
 Plus, you'll be giving buyers what they want: SalesFuel's Voice of the Buyer study reveals that 57.4% of buyers say that a seller knowing how their product or service will specifically help them, the buyer, reach goals is a top attribute.

 Building sales impact models

-She goes on to share five steps in crafting a sales impact model that will demonstrate how much value you can bring to the prospect and what they can expect from working with you.
+She also shares several steps in crafting a sales impact model that will demonstrate how much value you can bring to the prospect and what they can expect from working with you.

 Map your contribution